Research at the Department of Psychiatry

 Interdisciplinary collaboration and cooperation

 In order to facilitate and promote interdisciplinary collaboration and cooperations, the Würzburg Center of Mental Health was founded in 2014 as an interdisciplinary research and treatment center.
 Psychiatrists, psychologists and biologists work here to identify the causes of mental disorders and develop new therapy approaches.
 Through this interdisciplinary cooperation, the Center can maintain a broad methodological spectrum from mass spectrometry for high-throughput genotyping and therapeutic drug monitoring to experimental models such as induced pluripotent stem cells and animal models to high-field MRI (3- and 7-Tesla) and experimental therapies such as non-invasive brain stimulation and virtual reality.
-The different research platforms are represented by one W3 professorship for Molecular Psychiatry and four W2 professorships in Psychiatric Genetics and Epigenetics, Translational Social Neuroscience, Developmental Psychiatry and Clinical Anxiety Research.
+The different research platforms are represented by one W3 professorship for Molecular Psychiatry and three W2 professorships in Translational Social Neuroscience, Developmental Psychiatry and Clinical Anxiety Research.
 The scientists of the Center for Mental Health work closely together with non-university research institutions in Würzburg such as the Fraunhofer Institute.

-Furthermore, they are included in national and international research networks such as SFB TR58 „Fear, Anxiety, Anxiety Disorders“, the BMBF networks „Protect-AD“, „Esca-Life“ and „FTLD“, the NaKo, the ERA-networks „Respond“, „Decode“ and „Per Med“ and the COST campaign „Engage“ of the European Union, the NIMH projects „DOTS“ and „Nordic“, but also in the worldwide Psychiatric Genomics and Enigma consortia.
+Furthermore, they are included in national and international research networks such as SFB TR58 „Fear, Anxiety, Anxiety Disorders“, the BMBF networks „Protect-AD“, „Esca-Life“ and „FTLD“, the NaKo, the NUM, the ERA-networks „Respond“, „Decode“ and „Per Med“ and the COST campaign „Engage“ of the European Union, the NIMH projects „DOTS“ and „Nordic“, but also in the worldwide Psychiatric Genomics and Enigma consortia.

 Core areas of research

 Our core areas of research, as represented in our working groups as well as in our third-party funded projects, are anxiety disorders and depression.
 Consequently, in 2018, the Comprehensive Anxiety Center Würzburg was founded, serving as an umbrella for researchers from both departments of psychiatry, the institute of psychology, the institute of neurobiology, but also from the department of education science and the department of epidemiology who are investigating anxiety disorders and their prevention.
 Not only scientists from Würzburg are part of the Center, but also researchers from other German universities, the University of Maastricht and the University of Halifax.
 Main areas of research are, amongst other things, anxiety disorders of children and adolescents, and the personalized treatment of depression.
 The former are investigated by the SFB TR 58 „Fear, Anxiety, Anxiety Disorders“ and the BMBF network Protect-AD, the latter in the scope of national and international studies like INDEPTH and Predict, and in close collaboration with the core facility "Heart and Brain" of the BMBF Comprehensive Heart Failure Center.
 As an interdisciplinary research and treatment A center, the Comprehensive Anxiety Center is linked to other centers and hospitals in order to ensure, locally and cross-regionally, interdisciplinary and transgenerational treatment of anxiety disorders according to the respective guidelines.
+As a consortium of leading German university departments in research on affective disorders the National Centre for Affective Disorders (NCAD) has been established as a cooperation partner for international consortia and research institutions on translational and clinical research in the field of affective disorders.“

 Further main areas of research are Attention Deficit Hyperactivity Disorder (ADHD), rare diseases such as the chromosome 22q11.2 deletion syndrome, schizophrenic psychoses, and neurodegenerative diseases.
 The research area on ADHD in particular emerged from a DFG funded Clinical Research Group (KFO 125).
 The 22q11.2 Deletion Syndrome Center (ZEDE) is a B center within the Rare Disease Center (ZESE).
 In the field of dementia research, we are searching for biomarkers for early diagnosis and the course of neurodegenerative diseases in the FTLD study and the Vogel study.